Cookies on the Healthspan site

 There's no cure for a cold but there are all sorts of preventative measures for not getting one in the first place.
 We've teamed up with Healthspan's Medical Director Dr Sarah Brewer to provide you with a few tips on how to stay cold-free during the winter months.

-If you’re unlucky and despite taking precautions a nasty cold comes your way, try a herbal supplement like Healthspan’s Pelargonium or Echinacea.
+If you're unlucky and despite taking precautions a nasty cold comes your way, try a herbal supplement like pelargonium or echinacea.

 Any type of exercise - from a cycle ride to a yoga session or even a brisk walk - for at least half an hour on most days will give your immune system a boost.
 Be careful not to push your body too hard if you're already feeling under the weather, though.